 - Nebulous and Complex

-I admire him for his knowledge and his classical history references.
-Alongside numbers he quotes latin, then goes into French writers only to go back old Mediterranean civilizations, Greek philosophers and Roman customs.
+I also admire Taleb for his knowledge and his classical history references.
+Alongside numbers he quotes Latin, then goes into French writers only to go back old Mediterranean civilizations, Greek philosophers and Roman customs.

 And then again back to analyze the present reality and the future.
 All in one.

-I wish he had tied more about mindset and psychology to his concept of antifragility -I have done that with the antifragile ego-, but overall I enjoyed the book.
+I wish he had used more psychology to his concept of antifragility -I have done that with the antifragile ego-, but overall I enjoyed Antifragile.